Learning to Insert for Constructive Neural Vehicle Routing Solver: Implementation Details of Baselines

 We compare L2C-Insert with a comprehensive set of baseline methods including \textbf{(1) Classical Solvers:} Concorde~\citep{applegate2006concorde}, LKH3~\citep{LKH3}, and HGS~\cite{HGS}; \textbf{(2) Constructive NCO Methods:} POMO~\citep{kwon2020pomo}; BQ~\citep{drakulic2023bq}, LEHD~\citep{luo2023neural}, INViT~\citep{fang2024invit}, and ELG~\citep{gao2024towards}.
 (3) \textbf{Heatmap-based NCO Methods:} Att-GCN+MCTS~\citep{fu2021generalize}, DIFUSCO~\citep{sun2023difusco}, and T2T~\citep{li2023from}; (4) \textbf{Two-stage NCO Methods:} H-TSP~\citep{pan2023h-tsp}, SO-mixed~\citep{cheng2023select}, GLOP~\citep{ye2024glop}, and UDC~\citep{ye2024glop}; (5) \textbf{Improvement-based NCO Methods:} NeurOpt~\citep{ma2023neuopt}.

-For the heatmap-based methods, however, we encountered issues running their GPU-version code, such as incompatible issues when installing the required Pytorch extension library packages.
-Therefore, we opt to directly use their reported results.
+For the heatmap-based methods, we directly use their reported results.
 For SO-mixed, as their source codes are not released available, we choose to directly report their original results.
 However, we use the same test datasets for fair comparison (all these methods used the same TSP1K and TSP10K test datasets from~\citet{fu2021generalize}).
 For other methods, if not otherwise stated, we directly run their source codes with the default settings.

 \begin{itemize} \item \textbf{Conconde}~\citep{applegate2006concorde} We run the Python wrapper for the concoder, namely PyConcorde.
 We use the default settings across TSP instances of various sizes. \item \textbf{LKH3}~\citep{LKH3} We run the code provided by AM~\citep{kool2018attention}.
 For TSP100K, we use POPMUSIC~\citep{taillard2019popmusic} to reduce the complexity for pre-processing (by setting CANDIDATE SET TYPE = POPMUSIC and INITIAL PERIOD=1000), following the suggestion from~\citet{fu2023hierarchical}.
 Other settings are default. \item \textbf{HGS}~\citep{HGS} We run the Python wrapper for the HGS-CVRP solver, namely PyHygese. \item \textbf{LEHD}~\citep{luo2023neural} We limited the maximum destruction size of RRC to 1000 after observing that performance remained nearly unchanged when compared to cases without this restriction, while inference time increased significantly. \end{itemize}